uhcel/generative-ai/setup-env/README.md

 auth.authenticate_user()
 ```

-When using the vertexai Python SDK, you will also need to initialize it with your GCP `project_id` and `location`:
+When using the vertexai Python SDK, you will also need to initialize it with your Google Cloud `project_id` and `location`:

 ```py
 PROJECT_ID = "your-project-id"